 In order to become a corporate trainer, you'll need a bachelor's degree in human resource management or another similar degree.
 Corporate trainers might benefit from a broad liberal arts background.
 There are several different certification programs offering credentials to corporate trainers.

 |Required Education||A bachelor's degree in human resource management, training and development, or instructional design|

-|Projected Job Growth (2014-2024)*||7% (for training and development specialists)|
+|Projected Job Growth (2016-2026)*||11% (for training and development specialists)|

-|Median Annual Salary (May 2015)*||$58,210 (for training and development specialists)|
+|Median Annual Salary (May 2018)*||$60,870 (for training and development specialists)|

 Source: *U.S. Bureau of Labor Statistics

-The American Society for Training and Development (ASTD) offers certification for corporate trainers (www.astd.org).
-This certification is an industry standard for proving proficiency and ability in the field and requires three years of work experience to qualify for the exam; however, five years of experience is preferred by the organization.
-According to ASTD, preparation for this certification exam typically takes between 8-12 weeks of study in areas that include managing learning functions, improving human performance and learning designs.
+The ASTD certification is an industry standard for proving proficiency and ability in the field.
+A minimum of three years of work experience is required before taking the certification exam; however, five years of experience is preferred by the organization.
+According to ASTD, preparation for this certification exam typically takes between 8-12 weeks of study in areas that include managing learning functions, improving human performance, and learning designs.
 The certification exam covers nine areas and consists of 150 multiple-choice questions.
 The work product assessment portion requires submission of a recent work sample and essay question.

 The Training Industry (www.trainingindustry.com) offers a certification process that does not require previous work experience.
 This program begins with ten self-paced online learning modules, which take between 2 and 5 hours each to complete, according to the organization.
 After completing all 10 modules, the individual enrolls in either a virtual or in-person practicum (four 6-hour days for virtual; three 8-hour days for in-person) and then must pass a certification exam.